yiweig/Classifiers/README.md

     Default behavior is to run the dataset from the textbook using the C4.5 decision tree

         Options:
-            -b   use Bayes  ...  -l use Laplacian correction -c   use C4.5
+            -b   use Bayes  ...  -l use Laplace smoothing -c   use C4.5
             -i   use ID3